qwe321qwe321qwe321/Unity-GpuSplines/README.md

 # Unity-GpuSplines
-A faster spline/line renderer for Unity using the GPU, focusing mainly on the performance of **modifying control points**.
+A faster spline/line renderer for Unity using the GPU, Job Systems + Burst Compiler, focusing mainly on the performance of **modifying control points**.

 This project is inspired by the [simonboily/gpuspline](https://github.com/simonboily/gpuspline).